jonobr1/two.js/wiki/documentation/anchor/README.md

 __Extends__: `Two.Vector`

-An object that holds 3 {@link Two.Vector}s, the anchor point and its corresponding handles: `left` and `right`.
+An object that holds 3 [Two.Vector](/documentation/vector)s, the anchor point and its corresponding handles: `left` and `right`.
 In order to properly describe the bezier curve about the point there is also a command property to describe what type of drawing should occur when Two.js renders the anchors.

 ### Constructor